 BGFest XVII Programs Academy

-BGFest XVII Academy Master Classes
+BGFest XVIII Academy Master Classes

 Participants who wish to perform in BGFest masterclasses must submit a 5 – 10 minute audition video after completing registration, before May 15th.

 BGFest XVIII Academy Private Lessons